 The Task Force is comprised of individuals with strong affiliations to the arts, recreation and health fields including Vancouver Board of Parks and Recreation and Vancouver Coastal Health.
-The British Columbia Recreation and Parks Association acts as the fiscal agent for the project.

 Executive Task Force

 Lezlie Wagman retired from Vancouver Coastal Health’s Sharon Martin Community Health Fund (SMART Fund) in 2012.
 As Manager of the Fund since 2001 she supported the initial start-up and continuing funding of Arts & Health Project recognizing it as an innovative strategy to build creative art skills and community capacity with seniors.